salesforce-misc/LoyaltyMobileSDK-Android/README.md

 Adding the above lines in gradle file will automatically download and manage the external dependencies.
 Start using the SDK files by importing the appropriate SDK package.

-`import com.salesforce.loyalty.mobile.sources.forceUtils.Logger
+`import com.salesforce.loyalty.mobile.sources.forceUtils.*
- import com.salesforce.loyalty.mobile.sources.loyaltyAPI.LoyaltyAPIManager
+import com.salesforce.loyalty.mobile.sources.loyaltyAPI.*
- import com.salesforce.loyalty.mobile.sources.loyaltyAPI.LoyaltyClient
+import com.salesforce.loyalty.mobile.sources.loyaltyModels.*
- import com.salesforce.loyalty.mobile.sources.forceUtils.ForceAuthenticator`
+import com.salesforce.loyalty.mobile.sources.loyaltyExtensions.*`

 ## LoyaltyAPIManager

 The `LoyaltyAPIManager` class manages requests related to loyalty programs using the Force API.
 Interact with the Salesforce Loyalty Management API and retrieve member benefits, transactions, profile, and more, in development and production environments.
 With LoyaltyAPIManager, you can:
-- Manage authentication by creating an instance of ForceAuthenticator.
+- Manage authentication by using the instance of ForceAuthenticator that was injected at the time of initialization.
 - Interact with the Loyalty Management APIs, including:
     - Individual Member Enrollments
     - Enroll for Promotions